-“My mentor has helped me sew the weeks together.”
+“My mentor has helped me to sew the weeks together.”

-The cost of mentoring each Veteran is £800 per annum which represents the cost of the mentors’ training days, the Veterans’ and mentors’ quarterly travel costs, the costs of an administrator and a part-time secretary, and printing.
-85% of the Veterans we help remain engaged with a mentor for over a year.
+The cost of mentoring each veteran is c. £800 per annum which represents the cost of the mentors’ training days, travel costs, administration and materials.

 Alice Bromage is a business owner from London and one of SWV's mentors.